BEAUTIFUL STUDIO APARTMENT - OCEAN VIEWS,PORTLAND

 THE ON-SITE OCEAN HOTEL AND BAR SELLS SUPERB REASONABLY PRICED FOOD AND THERE IS AN EXCELLENT PUBLIC HOUSE JUST 1/2 MILE AWAY WHICH ALSO SERVES GREAT FOOD AND ALES.

 SITUATED ON A CLIFFTOP WITH BREATHTAKING VIEWS ACROSS PORTLAND BILL AND THE ENGLISH CHANNEL.
 A PERFECT LOCATION TO ESCAPE THE HUSTLE AND BUSTLE OF EVERYDAY LIFE, RELAX AND ENJOY THE BEAUTIFUL COUNTRYSIDE AND JURASSIC COASTLINE.
+DIRECT ACCESS TO THE COASTAL PATH ABOVE THE SEA.
+GREAT FOR BIRD WATCHING AND RARE FAUNA AND FLORA.
 THE SAILING ACADEMY IS LESS THAN 3 MILES AWAY.
 WEYMOUTH IS A 15 MINUTE DRIVE AND CHESIL BEACH A BRISK WALK ALONG THE CLIFFTOP.
-THERE IS DIRECT ACCESS FROM THE PROPERTY TO THE COASTAL PATH ABOVE THE SEA.
+FERRIES TO FRANCE FROM WEYMOUTH.

 THE APARTMENT IS AVAILABLE ALL YEAR ROUND.